chidiwilliams/chidiwilliams.com/content/post/proof-of-work.md

 ## Notes

-[^qed]: I ran benchmarks on my computer (1.4GHz Quad-Core Intel Core i5 CPU, 8 GB 2133 MHz RAM) and found that it can generate 9,112,333 SHA-1 hashes a second.
+[^1]: I ran a few benchmarks on my computer (1.4GHz Quad-Core Intel Core i5 CPU, 8 GB 2133 MHz RAM).
+The hash generation speed was 9,112,333 SHA-1 hashes a second.
 The projected time to find a hash with 20 leading zero bits was 0.115 seconds, 24 bits 1.841 seconds, 28 bits 29.458 seconds, and 30 bits 117.834 seconds.